Medical centers in the United States: Boston Longwood Area

 Massachusetts General Hospital (also known as Mass General or MGH) and Harvard Medical School in Boston, Massachusetts, collectively represent one of the oldest medical education and research centers in the nation.
-Massachusetts General itself is owned and operated by Partners HealthCare (which also owns Brigham and Women's Hospital, North Shore Medical Center and Newton Wellesley Hospital among others.
+Massachusetts General itself is owned and operated by Partners HealthCare (which also owns Brigham and Women's Hospital, Salem Hospital and Newton Wellesley Hospital among others.
 MGH is part of the consortium of hospitals which operates Boston MedFlight and is a member of the Dana-Farber/Harvard Cancer Center.
 Mass General is also the primary teaching hospital for Harvard Medical School.

 The hospital has 1,051 beds and admits over 45,000 patients each year.
 The surgical staff performs over 34,000 operations yearly and hospital handles over 1 million outpatients each year at its main campus, as well as its six satellite facilities in Boston at Back Bay, Charlestown, Chelsea, Everett, Revere, and Waltham.
 In 2003, MGH was named the state's first Magnet hospital by the American Nurses Credentialing Center, a subsidiary of the American Nurses Association.
 As of 2020–21, MGH was ranked the #6 hospital in the United States by U.S. News & World Report.